 If you really hate poetry, try reading some Dr. Seuss or Shel Silverstein!
 You can also look to song lyrics, which have been a great source of inspiration for me.

-3 Responses to “Learning From Poetry”
+3 thoughts on “Learning From Poetry”

 There is another type of writing that can help with improving your own, and that is comedy.
 Books such as Seinfeld’s SeinLanguage – where the writing is exactly how he delivered the stand-up.
 In particular, word economy is huge in stand-up comedy. for some reason, it’s not funny if it’s wordy.